gitusp/splamouse/splamouse/README.md

 - Double click the downloaded zip to unarchive.
 - Double click the unarchived binary to open.
     - Allow the program to be opened if a security dialog pops up.
-    - A Terminal window may pop up once allowed.
+    - A Terminal window should pop up once allowed.
     - Terminal app may also requests an accessibility permission for mouse operations.
-- Then you can control the cursor with your controller :tada:
+- Then you can control the cursor with your controller. :tada:

 ## Tips